relief/foodporn/README.md

 ```
 git clone git@github.com:relief/foodporn.git
-cd food-lookup-demo
+cd foodporn
-npm i
+npm i # install dependency for the api server

 cd client
-npm i
+npm i # install dependency for the client server

 cd ..
-npm start
+npm start # start api server on port 3000 and client server on port 3001
 ```

 # Deploying

 ## Background

-The app is ready to be deployed to Heroku.

 In production, Heroku will use `Procfile` which boots just the server: